WallarooLabs/blog.wallaroolabs.com/content/post/non-native-event-windowing.md

 There are obvious limitations to this basic example.
 For instance, there is no partitioning.
 A lot of extra functionality can be added to production-level code, but for the purpose of illustrating how to create windows, we preferred to narrow the focus and reduce distractions.

+If you’d like to see the full code, its available on [GitHub](https://github.com/WallarooLabs/wallaroo_blog_examples/tree/master/non-native-event-windowing).
 If you would like to ask us more in-depth technical questions, or if you have any suggestions, please get in touch via [our mailing list](https://groups.io/g/wallaroo) or [our IRC channel](https://webchat.freenode.net/?channels=#wallaroo).

 In this post, we have only covered a small part of windowing, and future posts will cover other types of windowing with more complex examples.